MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample-isdiscontinuity.md

 ---
-Description: 'The IsDiscontinuity method determines if this sample represents a break in the data stream.
-This method implements the IMediaSample::IsDiscontinuity method.' ms.assetid: '125b4a86-bd26-4539-a9ab-281f1aed1836'
+Description: The IsDiscontinuity method determines if this sample represents a break in the data stream.
+This method implements the IMediaSampleIsDiscontinuity method. ms.assetid: 125b4a86-bd26-4539-a9ab-281f1aed1836
-title: 'CMediaSample.IsDiscontinuity method'
+title: CMediaSample.IsDiscontinuity method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaSample.IsDiscontinuity method

 The `IsDiscontinuity` method determines if this sample represents a break in the data stream.
-This method implements the [**IMediaSample::IsDiscontinuity**](imediasample-isdiscontinuity.md) method.
+This method implements the [**IMediaSample::IsDiscontinuity**](/windows/win32/Strmif/nf-strmif-imediasample-isdiscontinuity?branch=master) method.

 ## Syntax